arnavgautam/TreeHacks2015/Demos/Demo-PuppetLabs/demo.md

 ## Overview ##

 In this demo you will see how **Microsoft Azure** integrates with configuration management systems, in this case **Puppet Labs**.
-First, you will see how to launch a Puppet Master server inside Windows Azure and how to create Puppet nodes, machines running the Puppet agent that connect to a Puppet Master.
+First, you will see how to launch a Puppet Master server inside Azure and how to create Puppet nodes, machines running the Puppet agent that connect to a Puppet Master.
 Then, you will see how to use the Puppet Enterprise Console to configure the Puppet nodes.

 <a name="Goals" />
 ### Goals ###